 The manager of the areas taken under the protection by the Government of the Republic is the Environmental Board.

-The areas of activity of the manager of the protected area are the determination of environmental use, ie the issuance of operating licenses and the setting of conditions, the organization of nature conservation activities, monitoring compliance with the requirements of the protected area and informing the Environmental Inspectorate of detected offenses.
+The areas of activity of the manager of the protected area are the determination of environmental use, ie the issuance of operating licenses and the setting of conditions, the organization of nature conservation activities and monitoring compliance with the requirements of the protected area.

 The protected areas set up by the local municipality are managed by the respective local government organization.